 Timothy Finnegan (’84) is a self-employed tax consultant in Kansas.
 He earned an M.S. in nuclear engineering at the University of Wisconsin, Madison, in 1986.

-Winston Fisher (’09) is an account executive at Ricoh Americas Corporation.
+Winston Fisher (’09) is an an intern engineer at Zeiss XRM in Okaland.
+He was formerly an account executive at Ricoh Americas Corporation.

 Elizabeth “Libby” Hays Flower (’93) is running a horse farm in Tennessee and practicing emergency medicine all over the country.
 For many years a physician practicing emergency medicine in Willits, she earned her M.D. at the University of California, San Francisco in 1997 and did her residency in Santa Rosa.